PhilAlain/tac/README.md

 # House Manual #
-Welcome to our Artist's Home away from home!
+Welcome to your Artist's Home away from home!

 This guide is here to enhance your stay and provide you with all the essential information for a smooth and enjoyable experience.